Master of Science in Management (MScMgt)

 - Website Support

 - Colleague - Web UI

 - Forms Database

-International applicants: Please note that the Fall 2017 application cycle is now open.
+International applicants: Please note that the Fall 2017 application cycle is now closed.

 The Master of Science in Management program is designed for students with degrees in business and related fields to prepare for careers, which involve undertaking, managing, overseeing, and using research.

 Thank you for your interest in Lakehead's Master of Science in Management program.
 Please click here for an important message from the Faculty of Business Administration.

 Students in this program will gain an advanced knowledge of theoretical and conceptual components of the management disciplines and develop their abilities to independently undertake original research within the domain of management disciplines.
 You will also develop research related skills and work to understand, practice, and examine ethical considerations in management research.
 The program achieves these goals through intensive and stimulating seminars, energetic class discussions, research assignments, and a research project/thesis supervised by our qualified faculty.

 Please pay particular attention to our admission requirements and note that Lakehead University will not assess admissibility of a student until a formal application for admission is received.
 Faculty of Business Administration accepts both GMAT and GRE.
 Unless specified in admission requirement, the GMAT/GRE condition cannot be waived under any circumstance.
 There are a number of available GMAT/GRE preparation workbooks, websites and programs to help you achieve better scores.
 Make sure that official GMAT/GRE scores are available by and sent to Lakehead University in time.
 We would encourage you to apply if your qualifications reach our admission requirement

 Students who successfully complete the MSc Management program will have: